Eccentricities by JVG

 Cold Process soap making with recipe included

 I have been making soaps for over 10 years now.
-I absolutely enjoy making soaps and is one of my favorite craft items to make.
-Soap making helps me relax and its a fantastic way to express my creativity.
-For those of us who enjoy the science of it, its also a great way to see the beauty of chemistry.
+I absolutely enjoy making soaps, and it is one of my favorite craft items to make.
+Soap making helps me relax, and it’s a fantastic way to express my creativity.
+For those of us who enjoy the science of it, it’s also a great way to see the beauty of chemistry.
 Although I have been making cold process soap for less than that, this post is dedicated to Cold Process soap making.
-Either Melt and Pour, Cold Process or Hot Process soap making, whichever you choose is a fantastic hobby that results in a practical and beautiful product.
+Either Melt and Pour, Cold Process, or Hot Process soap making, whichever you choose, is a fantastic hobby that results in a practical and beautiful product.
 You can also turn it into a handmade business if you like.
-My cold process soap shop is jasandjulsoaps.com, head over and take a look.
-I keep some standard options but often bring new designs and fragrances.

 This post contains affiliate links which means if you click on the link and purchase the item, I will receive an affiliate commission at no cost to you.
 As an Amazon Associate I earn a commission on qualifying purchases at no additional cost to you.
 See full disclosure here.